Aging & Health A to Z

 Don’t use antipsychotics as first choice to treat behavioral and psychological symptoms of dementia.

-People with dementia often exhibit aggression, resistance to care and other challenging or disruptive behaviors.
-In such instances, antipsychotic medicines are often prescribed, but they provide limited benefit and can cause serious harm, including stroke and premature death.
-Use of these drugs should be limited to cases where non-pharmacologic measures have failed and patients pose an imminent threat to themselves or others.
+People with dementia often exhibit aggression, resistance to care, and other challenging or disruptive behaviors.
+In such instances, antipsychotic medicines are often prescribed.
+However, they provide limited and inconsistent benefits while posing risks, including over-sedation, cognitive decline, and increased likelihood of falls, strokes, and mortality.
+Use of these drugs in patients with dementia should be limited to cases where non-pharmacologic measures have failed and patients pose an imminent threat to themselves or others.
 Identifying and addressing causes of behavior change can make drug treatment unnecessary.

 Don’t use benzodiazepines or other sedative-hypnotics in older adults as first choice for insomnia, agitation or delirium.

-Large scale studies consistently show that the risk of motor vehicle accidents, falls and hip fractures leading to hospitalization and death can more than double in older adults taking benzodiazepines and other sedative-hypnotics.
-Older patients, their caregivers and their providers should recognize these potential harms when considering treatment strategies for insomnia, agitation or delirium.
+Large scale studies consistently show that the risk of motor vehicle crashes, falls, and hip fractures leading to hospitalization and death can more than double in older adults taking benzodiazepines and other sedative-hypnotics.
+Older patients, their caregivers, and their providers should recognize these potential harms when considering treatment strategies for insomnia, agitation, or delirium.
 Use of benzodiazepines should be reserved for alcohol withdrawal symptoms/delirium tremens or severe generalized anxiety disorder unresponsive to other therapies.

 Don’t use antimicrobials to treat bacteriuria in older adults unless specific urinary tract symptoms are present.